 13 Cold & Flu Prevention Tips

 Feeling tired and achy with a telltale twinge at the back of your throat?
 Kids congested?
-Here’s how to cope with cold and flu symptoms and help keep your family healthy this season.
+Read these cold and flu prevention tips to help keep your family healthy this cold & flu season, plus get information on Here’s how to cope with cold and flu symptoms to help your family recover faster if they do get sick.

 - Arm yourself with a vaccine.
-The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine each fall for everyone over six months old.
+According to the Centers for Disease Control and Prevention (CDC), the best way to prevent the flu is to get the flu vaccine each fall for everyone in your family over six months old.
 The flu vaccine can help prevent flu – but if you do get it, your symptoms may be milder.

 - Know your bug.
 First make sure it’s not allergies – rhinoviruses (colds) and allergies can look a lot alike.
-Colds and flu look similar, too, but the flu includes a fever, chills and sometimes nausea or vomiting.
+Understanding the difference between colds and flu, which look similar, can help give you a better idea of each illness.
+The flu includes a fever, chills and sometimes nausea or vomiting.
 Call your doctor if you suspect you or your child may have it.

 - Run away from viruses.
-Here’s (yet another) reason to exercise: Physically fit folks have fewer colds that end more quickly.
+Here’s (yet another) reason to exercise: Physically fit folks have fewer colds and the ones they do get end more quickly.

 - Beware the doorknob – and other frequently handled surfaces, like computer keyboards, elevator buttons and stair rails.
 Frequent hand-washing is the antidote – and carry hand sanitizer on the go.